 - 15% x net position (long or short) x spot price for the commodity - 3% x gross position (long plus short) x spot price for the commodity

 The overall capital requirements for commodities risk are the sum of capital requirements for each commodity.
-The Group's Commodities risk for the year was €5k.
+The Group's Commodities capital requirement for the year was €264 as shown below.

 Table 21: Capital requirements for Commodities risk